mmmn143/fast-mser/README.md

 # Fast MSER

 ## News (2020/05/02)
-- We support our algorithms on MACOS (however, OpenMP is not supported well in MACOS)
+- We support our algorithms on MacOS (however, OpenMP is not supported well in MacOS)

 - Fast MSER V1 supports 1, 2, 4, 8, 16 and 32 threads.
 Fast MSER V2 supports 1, 4 and 32 threads.